Skip to main content

 3. When an event occurs, Mighty Networks sends an HTTP POST request to your URL

-4. Your server processes the webhook and responds with a 200 status code
+4. Your server processes the webhook and responds with any 2xx status code (200, 201, 202, 204, etc.)

 Webhook Delivery Format